crazyproger/webtoper/README.md

 ![Choose 'Webtoper' facet][pStructureWebtoperType.png]
 3. Then select Web facet to which you want attach it<br>
 ![Select parent facet][selectParentFacet.png]
-4. Choose NLS root folder for current facet.
-NLS root - is the folder with nls files with full directory hierarchy, like source root for .java files<br>
+4. Choose layer root folder for current facet.
+Layer root - is the folder with all files of your webtop layer, like source root for .java files<br>
-![Choose NLS root][selectNlsRoot.png]
+![Choose layer root][selectLayerRoot.png]<br>
+**Note**: untill you not select layer root - this facet considered as invalid, this mean that it doesn't provide any helpfull functions.
+You also can't select it as parent for other facets.
+5. Change facet name(not necessary, but helpfull), best name is a layer name.
+6. Select parent layer - you should select layer which current is extend.

 After this IDEA will reparse some files and you can use all provided features of plugin.

+*Hint*:You also can create more than one 'Webtoper' facet to each Web facet - this is case when your module contains many layers.

 ## Contribution